 These recent acquisitions are major landmarks in FirstBank’s plan for growing its sub-Saharan African footprint.
 Other subsidiaries include First Pension Custodian Ltd (First Pension), providing pension fund custody services, and FBN Mortgages, a primary mortgage institution.

-The Bank also has a network of representative offices in Abu Dhabi, Beijing and Johannesburg set up to capture trade-related businesses between respective geographies.
+The Bank also has a network of representative office in Beijing set up to capture trade-related businesses.
 The Nigerian banking business operates nationally and internationally, with active customer account base of virtually 10 million served through a large distribution network consisting of over 750 business locations, and more than 7.5 million cards in issue.

 These diverse operations in the financial services industry, with widespread service outlets, ensure the foothold of FirstBank as a foremost financial services provider in Nigeria, contributing enormously to the growth and development of the national economy and delighting its stakeholders.